It also means that your CV is working for you and that you are completing application forms effectively.

 Some employers use formal tests when recruiting people for jobs.
 They are particularly helpful for employers when they wish to narrow down a large number of applicants.
 Typically they are used in graduate recruitment or to test certain abilities such as typing, working to a deadline or constructing a letter.
 The following document contains more information on tests.

-For more information about interview technique, and other advice to help you in your job search, download our looking for work factsheet:
+For more information about interview technique, and other advice to help you in your job search, download our interview skills factsheet: